ThoughtWorksInc/stonecutter/README.md

 You can also develop and run the application in a VM.
 You will need [Vagrant][] and [Ansible][] installed.

-navigate to the ops/ directory of the project and run:
+Navigate to the ops/ directory of the project and run:

     vagrant up

+The first time this is run, it will provision and configure a new VM.

 When the VM has started, access the virtual machine by running: